Mixing Text and Image in SwiftUI

 .environment(\.sizeCategory, .extraExtraExtraLarge)

-• Ensure that the view is converted to an image in the background process.
+• Ensure that the conversion of views to images is performed in a background process.

 Swift